Your GP or asthma nurse will prescribe you treatment based on the latest clinical evidence and guidelines.

 But it's important to keep an eye on how often you're taking your reliever inhaler.
 If you're taking it three or more times a week it could be a sign that your asthma is not well managed.

 Use a written asthma action plan to remind you when to take your asthma medicines.
-Evidence shows that if you use one you're four times less likely to be admitted to hospital for your asthma.
+People who use an asthma action plan are better equipped to manage their symptoms and so less likely to be admitted to hospital for their asthma.

 Finding the right asthma treatment for you